 Electricity is a field that can move electrons.
 The field is the difference in voltage levels.
 The difference creates a “mechanical” force that moves electrons.

-Let’s look example that well known to everybody.
+Let’s look example that is well-known to everybody.
 If a ball is lying on the ground, it has zero voltage.
 If we lift the ball above the ground, we can consider the difference between the lifted ball and ground one like «voltage».

 If we release the ball, it will fall to the ground due to the voltage.
 The ball will hit the ground at a certain rate of impact.
 If we lift the ball higher than before, it will drop further and gain more speed and this will hit the ground with more impact.
 So, in effect, the higher the position the higher the voltage.